-“A bit of music in the garden” takes on another dimension in the Viennese summer.
-The “music” is a live performance by the Vienna Philharmonic Orchestra; the “garden” is the landscaped park of Schönbrunn Palace, a UNESCO World Heritage site.
+“A bit of music in the garden” takes on another dimension in the Viennese summer: a live performance by the Vienna Philharmonic Orchestra in the landscaped park of Schönbrunn Palace, a UNESCO World Heritage site.
 Welcome to the annual Summer Night Concert.

 - Free, open-air Sommernachtskonzert in the palace grounds